Updated June 5, 2023

-Introduction to Hadoop Ecosystem
+Introduction to the Hadoop Ecosystem

-Overview of Hadoop Ecosystem
+Overview of the Hadoop Ecosystem

 Components of the Hadoop Ecosystem

 As we have seen an overview of the Hadoop Ecosystem and well-known open-source examples, we will discuss the list of Hadoop Components individually and their specific roles in the big data processing.
 The components of Hadoop ecosystems are:

 Hadoop Distributed File System is the backbone of Hadoop, which runs on java language and stores data in Hadoop applications.
 They act as a command interface to interact with Hadoop.
 The two components of HDFS – Data node, Name Node.
 The name node manages file systems, operates all data nodes, and maintains records of metadata updating.
 In case of deletion of data, they automatically record it in Edit Log.
 The data Node (Slave Node) requires vast storage space due to reading and writing operations.
 They work according to the instructions of the Name Node.
 The data nodes are hardware in the distributed system.

 It is an open-source framework storing all data types and doesn’t support the SQL database.
 They run on top of HDFS and are written in java language.
 Most companies use them for features like supporting all data types, high security, and HBase tables.
 They play a vital role in analytical processing.
 The two major components of HBase are the HBase master and Regional Server.
 The HBase master controls the failover and load balancing in a Hadoop cluster.
 They are responsible for performing administration roles.
 The regional server’s role would be a worker node responsible for reading and writing data in the cache.